-Since moving out West nearly fifteen years ago, I have discovered the importance of protection from the harsh UV radiation found at elevation.
+Since moving out West in 1999, I have discovered the importance of protection from the harsh UV radiation found at elevation.

-Due to my gene pool, I tan very well (Thanks, distant ancestors who invaded southern Italy! 🙂 ).
+Due to my gene pool, I tan very well (Thanks to distant ancestors who invaded southern Italy! 🙂 ).
 However, NO ONE truly tans well at 10,000+ feet.

 The sun destroys the skin at best and can cause cancer at worst.
 Not good.